 August 25, 2020 / Featured Writers, Intelligent Process Automation, Opinion Piece

-This is a guest post by Vishesh Bhatia, who is part of Cognizant’s automation advisory services team in the intelligent automation practice.
-He has over 12 years of management consulting experience ranging across industries, with a central theme being operational excellence through automation.
-He led his first automation program at Cognizant 8 years ago when automation wasn’t yet a buzzword.
-He has worked across industries and geographies starting his career in India followed by assignments in Australia, China, the Middle East and now the United States.
+We’re proud to publish this article by Vishesh Bhatia of Cognizant’s automation advisory services team in the intelligent automation practice.
+With over 12 years of management consulting experience across industries, with a central theme being operational excellence through automation.
+Vishesh led his first automation program at Cognizant 8 years ago when automation wasn’t yet a buzzword.
+Starting his career in India, followed by assignments in Australia, China, the Middle East and now the United States.
 Today, Vishesh helps organizations at different stages of automation maturity with their automation journey – from beginners to mature teams struggling to achieve enterprise scale.

-I recently participated in a webinar on a topic frequently raised by Cognizant clients with whom I consult: How do you build an automation center of excellence, or COE?
+I recently participated in a webinar on a frequently raised topic by Cognizant clients I consult: How do you build an automation center of excellence or COE?

-COEs are critical so companies can realize the most benefit from any transformative effort, but even more so for artificial intelligence projects, particularly intelligent process automation.
-AI and process automation solutions are still relatively new and not pervasive in most organizations, so a COE must nurture them, share lessons learned, and ensure discipline in how they are rolled out.
-Very few companies are experienced in establishing and operating an effective automation COE, which the webinar intended to address.
+COEs are critical so companies can realize the most benefit from any transformative effort, but even more so for artificial intelligence projects, especially intelligent process automation.
+AI and process automation solutions are still relatively new and not pervasive in most organizations, so a COE must nurture them, share lessons learned, and ensure discipline in deployment.
+Very few companies have experience in establishing and operating an effective automation COE, which the webinar addressed.

-Afterward, it occurred to me this topic is a common pain area and would be good for a series of blog posts.
+This topic is a common pain area and would suit for a series of blog posts.
 My friends at Indico, which sponsored the webinar, agreed – so here we are.

-Let’s start at the beginning by establishing the role a COE plays in the automation lifecycle, how it should be structured and ways it might be funded.
+Let’s start by establishing the role a COE plays in the automation lifecycle, how it should be structured, and the ways it’s funded.

 The anatomy of an automation COE